aosmonov/nft-minter/README.md

-# Documentsign-react
+# NFT-Minter
-This is a document sign project implemented in react.
-It uses contract deployed to bnb testnet and signs texts(documents).
+This is a nft minter project implemented in react.
+It mints Rock Paper Scissor images.

 ## Getting Started
 To run development server pull this repository and run